This is the fourth of a five part series about breaking into product management:

 - Feedback – Check out Linkedin to get inspiration for how people phrase their experience (e.g. here, here or here), and get some feedback from a mentor or peer if possible.

-Your resume should have up to six sections:
+Best practice is for a PM resume to have up to six sections:

 - Personal (optional)